fanitaadamova/My-personal-Angular-Project-Softuni/README.md

 2. Private parts - only for logged in users:
-   - Can post a new comment.
+   - Can post a new comment;
-   - Can like every comment.
-If already liked some post, see the message "Already liked"
+   - Can like every comment, if already liked some post, see the message "Already liked";
    - If the user is owner of post see buttons for edit and delete post.

 ![image](https://github.com/fanitaadamova/My-personal-Angular-Project-Softuni/assets/113979211/085aba56-5355-42d9-9f10-4be0bf734099)